Making Models Unmergeable via Scaling-Sensitive Loss Landscape: Implementation Details

+In this subsection, we ask whether the protection generalizes across three settings: full fine-tuning, mathematical reasoning tasks, and other LoRA variants.

-We further test whether \textsc{Trap$^2$} extends beyond LoRA by applying the same scaling objective during full fine-tuning on CLIP ViT-B/32 and then merging the resulting checkpoints via standard weight averaging.
+\paragraph{Full Fine-Tuning} As discussed in Section~\ref{sec:methodology}, \textsc{Trap$^2$} extends beyond LoRA to full fine-tuning, by applying the objective on a step-dependent update $\Delta W_t := W_t - W_0$.
+We apply it on CLIP ViT-B/32 and merge the resulting checkpoints via standard weight averaging.
 Table~\ref{tab:fft_8datasets_wide_bar} reports standalone performance under full fine-tuning, showing that \textsc{Trap$^2$} preserves utility comparable to the unprotected baseline.
 Table~\ref{tab:avg_only_method_three_backbones_fullft} then evaluates full-model merging, where the merged model degrades reliably, mirroring the LoRA setting and indicating that the effect is not LoRA-specific.